Cover Letter Mastery

 Dear [Nurse Manager Name],

 I’ve been a critical care nurse for six years.
-In that time, I’ve titrated drips on 200+ ventilated patients, led code blue responses, and mentored 12 new graduate nurses through their orientation.
+In that time, I’ve titrated drips on 200+ ventilated patients, led code blue responses, and mentored 12 new graduate nurses through orientation.
 Now I’m ready to bring that experience to [Hospital Name].

 Here’s what I accomplished in my current role at [Current Hospital]: